flexdash/node-red-flexdash/README.md

 - [ ] Pass flexdash client id to onInput handler
 - [ ] Edit mode disable/off/on setting, per-user if there's auth
 - [ ] Create an "any widget" node
+- [ ] Add logging verbosity switch to dashboard config node
+- [ ] Don't log every message sent to FD, or at least shorten
+- [ ] Fix display of tab name as title if title is empty
+- [ ] Remove "Widget X has not proop Y" warning

 ## Internals